jimwhite/dockerfiles/bllip-parser/python/userfiles/README.txt

 That (192.168.59.103) is the default VirtualBox IP address.
 You can display it with this command:
 	boot2docker ip

+When you're done using this application container, just exit from at the shell prompt:
+	[ root@4683cabf356e:~ ]$ exit

 Docker greatly simplifies running Linux applications and works on most any platform including Mac and Windows.
 	http://docs.docker.com/installation/